kayweeee/kayweeee/README.md

   <img src='https://slackmojis.com/emojis/10521-meow_code/download' width='36px'/>
 </h1>

-i'm kay wee, and i'm currently studying Design and Artifical Intelligence at SUTD. i love all things design and problem solving, and mostly specialise in front-end development although i am looking to expand my knowledge and tap into backend soon.
+i'm kay wee, and i'm currently studying Design and Artifical Intelligence at SUTD. i love all things design and problem solving, but the thing i enjoy most is just learning new things!

-peace out!
+talk to me about software engineering, rock climbing, or anything really!

+check out more about me here: https://kayweeee.github.io/